Sharon Says So

 No, that’s true.
 And I know sometimes girls mentally keep score, like winning an argument increases their status.
 But like you’re saying, should the goal be to convince others to agree with them every time?
 It doesn’t sound like it.

 SHARON: You cannot lose what you do not play.
 I can’t lose a hockey game today because I’m not playing a hockey game today.
 Right?
 I cannot lose a game I am not playing.
 And so refusing to play the game, refusing to get into the arguments means you cannot lose the argument.
-So you’re not a loser if you refuse to play cannot lose what you are not playing.
+So you’re not a loser if you refuse to play.
+You cannot lose what you are not playing.

 I’m gonna be thinking about this tonight when I go to bed.
 My mind is like “Whoaaa!” and had I known this 25 years ago, I would have avoided a lot of unnecessary conflict and frustration so I really appreciate you sharing that.

-Friends with different beliefs
+Friends with Different Beliefs

 I know that girls often make friends with those they share a lot in common with, but do you think it’s important for girls to also have friends with different opinions or beliefs?